 Frequently Asked Questions

-The DXF file delivered includes 3D points and 3D polylines for all of the features requested.
+The DWG file delivered includes 3D points and 3D polylines for all of the features requested.

 See our What Is Included page for more information about the different levels of detail that Aerotas offers.

-CAN I GET THE LINEWORK IN DWG FORMAT?
+CAN I GET THE LINEWORK IN DXF FORMAT?

-We use the DXF file format because it can be used across all versions of CAD.
-DWG files only work for specific versions, and cause significant issues across different platforms.
+Our DWG files will work for most versions, however it can occasionally cause issues across different platforms.
 Thankfully, all versions of AutoCAD support the DXF file format.
+If you would like your linework delivered in a DXF format, just let us know and we can send you one.
 When opening or importing files into AutoCAD, just make sure that under the “Files of Type” option at the bottom of the “select file” dialog box is set to “DXF”.

 WHAT LAYERS DO YOU USE TO MARK FEATURES?

 We use highly descriptive layers designed to map cleanly with as many different layouts as possible.
 Our layers are designed to be detailed enough for nearly all typical projects, and descriptive enough to make sense.
-To see what these look like in action, contact us for a sample data set.
+For more detail, see our Aerotas CAD Layers page.

 WHAT SOFTWARE DOES YOUR FILES WORK WITH?

-Our linework is delivered as a DXF and can be opened with any CAD program, including Civil3D or Carlson Survey.
-This file format also works with most GIS softwares, includint Esri ArcGIS and QGIS.
+Our linework is delivered as a DWG and can be opened with most CAD programs, including Civil3D or Carlson Survey.
+This file format also works with most GIS softwares, including Esri ArcGIS and QGIS.

 HOW ACCURATE IS THE DATA?